 As of December 31, 2019, we had (i) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-17,252 million that expired in 2020, for which we have recorded a net fair value asset of Ps.
-576 million; (ii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+17.252 million that expired in 2020, for which we have recorded a net fair value asset of Ps.
+576 million: (ii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 702 million that expire in 2021, for which we have recorded a net fair value asset of Ps.
 49 million; (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 375 million that expire in 2022, for which we have recorded a net fair value asset of Ps.
 3 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 23,466 million that expire in 2023, for which we have recorded a net fair value asset of Ps.
-6,528 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+6,528 million; (v) crosscurrency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 1,788 million that expire in 2024, for which we have recorded a net fair value liability of Ps.
 53 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+772 million that expire in 2026, for which we have recorded a net fair value liability of Ps.
 63 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-6,596 million that expire in 2027, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
+6,596 million that expire in 2027, for which we have recorded a net fair value liability of Ps.
+843 million; (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,371 million that expire in 2029, for which we have recorded a net fair value asset of Ps.
 121 million; and (ix) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 8,869 million that expire in 2043, for which we have recorded a net fair value asset of Ps.
-576 million and amount of Ps.
-8,869 million that expire in 2043, for which we have recorded a net fair value asset of Ps.
-576 million
+576 million.